-Consistent with USPSTF recommendations and the Preventive Services Medi-Cal Provider Manual, PCPs must screen adult members 11 years of age and older for alcohol misuse, including pregnant women.
+Consistent with USPSTF recommendations and the Preventive Services Medi-Cal Provider Manual, PCPs must provide Alcohol and Drug Screening, Assessment, Brief Interventions and Referral to Treatment (SBIRT) to members 11 years of age and older, including pregnant women.
 Additional screenings will be provided when determined to be medically necessary; such need must be documented by the PCP in the member's medical record.